 Madi is a Seattle area humanitarian and soccer enthusiast.

-In 2012, she and Lexi Kruger helped establish a soccer club, Nehemiah FC in Kenya.
-In this process, the duo organized a soccer gear collection effort for the team.
-The duo outfitted the players and found themselves with donations to spare, so Give for the Game was born.
+In 2012, she and Lexi Kruger helped establish a soccer club, Nehemiah FC in Nyanza, Kenya.
+During this process, the duo organized a soccer gear collection effort to outfit the team.
+After the players were outfitted with gear, there were donations to spare, so Give for the Game was born.

 Evan Mouchard, Youth Director

 Evan is a student and avid soccer player in Southern California.

 After spending the better part of his life kicking around a soccer ball, he knows a thing or two about the fun and camaraderie of participating in a youth soccer program.
 He also has seen the rewards of working hard on a team.
 Evan's competitive club team has enjoyed many successes over the years including being named State Cup Champions and earning the title of League Champions, Southern California Developmental Soccer League.
 Last year, Evan traveled with his club team to England for training and to Gothenburg, Sweden to compete in the international tournament, Gothia Cup.

 Evan is pleased to bring Give for the Game to California.
 With the generous support of the soccer community and local area businesses, Evan is fast establishing a Give for the Game donation network in Southern California.
 In addition to working on international projects, Evan also plans to add some US projects as well.
 He looks forward to growing the soccer donation network and continuing to share his love for the sport.

 Adam Yamada-Hanff, Special Projects Manager